 An invocation object MAY contain any or all of the properties stdin, stdout, stderr, and stdoutStderr, whose values are fileLocation objects (§3.3) referring to files that contain the input to and output from the SARIF producer process. stdin, stdout, and stderr refer, respectively, to files containing the contents of the standard input, standard output, and standard error streams. stdoutStderr refers to a file containing the interleaved contents of the standard output and standard error streams.
 This is useful when the output of those two streams was written to the same file by means of command shell redirection syntax such as "> output.txt 2>&1".

-A SARIF producer MAY embed the stream contents in the log file by mentioning the corresponding file in the run.files dictionary (§3.11.11), and providing a value for the file.contents property (§3.16.8).
+A SARIF producer MAY embed the stream contents in the log file by mentioning the corresponding file in run.files (§3.11.11), and providing a value for file.contents (§3.16.8).

 properties property